 Last year alone, the men and women of the LAFD responded 713,762 times to come to the aid of their neighbors in need.

-Candidate Assistance Program (CAP)
+Candidate Advancement Program (CAP)

 Among the most difficult challenges faced by firefighter recruits are the physical requirements of the Training Academy.
-To assist you in this area, the Los Angeles Fire Department (LAFD) offers the free Candidate Assistance Program (CAP) to help you get physically fit and get accustomed to the rigorous training environment that a recruit will encounter in the training academy.
+To assist you in this area, the Los Angeles Fire Department (LAFD) offers the free Candidate Advancement Program (CAP) to help you get physically fit and get accustomed to the rigorous training environment that a recruit will encounter in the training academy.
 The CAP also serves to familiarize candidates with certain aspects of firefighting and creates a framework for networking with others in the testing process.
 We strongly encourage all LAFD candidates to take advantage of this FREE program.